 Naomi joined the BBBS board of directors in 2017.
 Naomie is the director of admissions at Northfield Mount Hermon in Gill, MA, which hosts one of our site based programs, Naomie is from South Hadley, MA and has been enjoying getting to be part of the agency from a more intimate perspective.

 Mary is a BIG Sister and board treasurer!
 She joined the BBBS Board in 2018.
-She is Senior Vice President of Greenfield Cooperative Bank, serves on the Franklin County Relay for Life Committee, is a member of the Women’s Way, and the United Way Community Investment Committee.
+She is Executive Vice President of Greenfield Cooperative Bank, serves on the Franklin County Relay for Life Committee, is a member of the Women’s Way, and the United Way Community Investment Committee.
 She has volunteered with 4H, Turners Falls and Franklin Tech Boosters, Bowl for Kids’ Sake and the Safe Passage Hot Chocolate Run.
 Mary Lives in Millers Falls with her husband and dog and enjoys spending time with her children and grandchildren.

 Shelbea-Lee Williams joined the BBBSFC Board in September 2018.
 She is a Member Service Representative at Franklin First Federal Credit Union.
 Shelbea-Lee is an active member of 100 Who Care and a volunteer for the Chamber Breakfasts, The Children’s Advocacy Center, Adopt a Family and the Franklin First Shredding Event.
 She’s excited to join the BBBS Board and looks forward to learning the ropes to help our community.

 Sharon has lived in Franklin County all of her life and works as the Advertising Manager for WHAI.
 She loves being involved in her community and supporting the area in which she lives.
 She has been a BIG sister in the BBBSFC mentoring program for 2.5 years and says it has been one of the highlights of her life.
 Sharon joined the BBBSFC Board in September 2018.